 A Marcus Collin to be acquired for the Ateneum collection through a fundraising campaign

 When the Friends of the Ateneum was founded one hundred years ago, the purpose of the association was to support the provision of art education at the Ateneum by acquiring and donating works of art-historical significance to the museum’s collection.
 Over the course of the century, the association’s operations have expanded, while it still retains its primary purpose.
 The One Hundred Years of Friendship exhibition will also feature Marcus Collin’s work Woman in Black (1918), which will be donated to the collection in 2019.
 The Friends of the Ateneum are running a special centenary fund-raising campaign to enable its acquisition, and all contributions are welcome.
-Read more about the fund-raising campaign (in Finnish)

 The Friends of the Ateneum association has almost 2,000 members.
 Membership offers a front-row seat to the Ateneum collections and exhibitions, and a community that lives and breathes all things Ateneum.